naminc/naminc/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on XDOOP
+- 🔭 I’m currently working on xDoop Team
-- 🌱 I’m currently learning Java Spring
+- 🌱 I’m currently learning Java Spring Boot
 - 📫 How to reach me: https://naminc.dev
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...